microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-ediscoveryreviewtag-ashierarchy.md

 ## Examples
 ### Example 1: Retrieve child tags of a specific eDiscovery review tag
 #### Request
-The following example shows a request to retrieve child tags
+The following example shows a request that retrieves child tags.

 # [HTTP](#tab/http)
 <!-- {